 These are two of the big hits form 1969 and 1970

 Pepper Tanner moved to 1349 Regal Row in Dallas – until they decided to go pack up and return to Memphis.
-TM Productions moved into the building after that and discovered the Pepper Tanner logo on the floor of studio A. They sang jingles for years with Pepper Tanner under the new floor. (© Ken Justiss)
+TM Productions moved into the building after that and discovered the Pepper Tanner logo on the floor of studio A. They sang jingles for years with Pepper Tanner under their feet. (© Ken Justiss)

-Tanner is swapping air time for a deodarant he sells: Everdry.
+Tanner was also swapping air time for a deodarant he sold: Everdry.

-Many of the jingles are being made in one of the five small houses Tanner owns in South Florence street & Diana Street in Memphis, here’s Zack Hernendez near the gate. (© Ren Groot)
+Many of the jingles are being made in one of the five small houses Tanner owned in South Florence street & Diana Street in Memphis, here’s Zak Hernandez near the gate. (© Ren Groot)

 The buildings were all pulled down in the seventies, the area is a parking lot now.
-In 1972 Tanner moved to the white building on the left – on 2076 Union Avenue, first ond the first floor of what was a the First tennessee National Bank. (© Google Streetview)
+In 1972 Tanner moved to the second floor of the building of the First Tennessee Narional Bank. (© Google Streetview)

 Later they took over the whole building.
 This was the front in building in 2006, still with a Tanner tag on it.